elfry2/kami/README.md

 # lines
 The perfect text editor--not.
-It's a script to install the Neovim configuration that I mainly use for web development on Linux.
+It's a script to install the Neovim configuration I mainly use for web development on Linux.

 ![A screenshot of the latest version](screenshots/Screenshot%20from%202024-02-21%2002-29-14.png "A screenshot of the latest version")